Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

  - support for unit tests and static analysis
  - artifact storage

-Because TeamCity is such a powerful CI tool, there are a lot of good reasons to continue using it:
+TeamCity is such a powerful CI tool, and there are a lot of good reasons to continue using it:

 {.docs}
  - **Save time and resources on retraining** - if your developers are already familiar with TeamCity and processes in your organization, they do not require training for a brand new system